-The library adheres to the principles of intellectual freedom outlined by the American Library Association and the Association of College & Research Libraries.
-Accordingly, the library purchases materials that represent a wide variety of viewpoints and places an emphasis on a diverse and inclusive collection.
-Material which has been chosen or excluded on the basis of the selection criteria stated in this policy will not be withdrawn or added solely at the request of any individual or group.
-An individual or group questioning the appropriateness of material within the collection may articulate their concerns in writing to the Library Management Team.
+The library adheres to the principles of intellectual freedom outlined by the American Library Association and the Association of College & Research Libraries.1 Accordingly, the library purchases materials that represent a wide variety of viewpoints and places an emphasis on a broad and multifaceted collection.
+Material which has been chosen or excluded based on the selection criteria stated in this policy will not be withdrawn or added solely at the request of any individual or group.
+Current PFW students, faculty, or staff questioning the appropriateness of material within the collection may articulate their concerns in writing to the Library Management Team in adherence to the Materials Reconsideration Policy.